JackAnansi/RustDailies/Easy/README.md

 * 8 - 99 Bottles of Beer
 * 9 - Soring a User's Digits
 * 10 - Validating Phone Numbers
+* 11 - Day of the Week Calulator